dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmDefaultCharacterSet:

     dcmDefaultCharacterSet_"
     "Store Permission Service Error Comment Pattern",string,"Regular Expression applied to responses from Store Permission Service to extract Error Comment.
 E.g. ""errorcomment""\s*:\s*""(.*)"".
-If absent, the Error Comment will be ""Storage denied"".","
+If absent, ""Storage denied."" will be used as Error Comment.
+May be overwritten by configured values for particular Archive Network AEs.","
     .. _dcmStorePermissionServiceErrorCommentPattern:

     dcmStorePermissionServiceErrorCommentPattern_"
     "Store Permission Service Error Code Pattern",string,"Regular Expression applied to responses from Store Permission Service to extract Error Code in hexadecimal.
 E.g. ""errorcode""\s*:\s*""(\p{XDigit}{4})"".
-If absent, the Error Code will be 0124H (Not Authorized).","
+If absent, the Error Code will be 0124H (Not Authorized).
+May be overwritten by configured values for particular Archive Network AEs.","
     .. _dcmStorePermissionServiceErrorCodePattern:

     dcmStorePermissionServiceErrorCodePattern_"